coding-to-music/salt/README.md

 After configuring the data source, you can save and test your connection, and then use the pre-built dashboard to visualize your Supabase metrics.

 Or might be:

 https://<your-project-ref>.supabase.co/rest/v1/metrics

+Authentication

+For authentication, you will need to use the Service Role API Key that you obtained earlier.
+You can set this up in your Prometheus configuration by including the key in the headers of your scrape request.

 ```java
 scrape_configs: